Arizona vs. Wisconsin College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 146.3

-Arizona's record against the spread so far this season is 7-0-0, while Wisconsin's is 5-4-0.
-The Wildcats are 2-5-0 and the Badgers are 3-6-0 in terms of going over the point total.
+Arizona is 7-0-0 against the spread this season compared to Wisconsin's 5-4-0 ATS record.
+In terms of going over the point total, games involving the Wildcats are 2-5-0 and the Badgers are 3-6-0.

 Bet on this or any college basketball matchup at BetMGM